ONEARMY/community-platform/packages/documentation/docs/Frontend Development/overview.md

 Path : `src/components/Icons`

 We use [react-icons](https://react-icons.netlify.com/#/) lightweight library to provide icons.
-We may need a custom implementation in the futur but for now it's enough.
+We may need a custom implementation in the future but for now it's enough.
 How to use :

 ```js